b234l/b234l/README.md

 Hi 👋 My name is Alexey Korolyov
 ================================

-I have been studying programming for 4 years at the university.
+I have been studying programming for 4 years at the university (TSTU).
 Now I am a novice programmer looking for a job.

 ## ✉️  You can contact me at:
 ### [alexsey6413@gmail.com](mailto:alexsey6413@gmail.com)